-Jessica Feickert is working towards her Master of Science (MSc) at Leigh Marine Laboratory, working in the field of marine science.
-Her research looks at the life cycle of the New Zealand pea crab, which lives inside green-lipped mussels.
+When we first met Jessica Feickert in 2013, she was working towards her Master of Science (MSc) at Leigh Marine Laboratory, in the field of marine science.
+Her research looked at the life cycle of the New Zealand pea crab, which lives inside green-lipped mussels.

 Jessica was able to identify all the larval stages of the pea crab, including those that had not been seen before.
 She did this by growing the larvae in seawater in the laboratory.
 She tested different conditions (different food sources, different periods of light and dark and so on) to see which ones would help the larvae to move towards adulthood.
 She looked at the larvae under the light microscope to see whether they had grown or changed in shape.

 Jessica also studying the settlement cues of pea crab larvae – the signals they use to help them find a mussel to settle in for the adult stage of their life cycle.
 She has shown that pea crabs do not settle in response to underwater sounds.
 This means that pea crabs behave differently to many other crabs, which use the sounds of the reef as a signal to settle.

 Jessica has always loved nature and the outdoors, but she first got into biology in high school.
 She says she loved learning about animals and evolution so much that she went to the University of Auckland to study for a bachelor’s degree in biology.

 Throughout her studies, Jessica had a part-time job working in the fish department of Kelly Tarlton’s SEA LIFE Aquarium.
 She really enjoyed it, and it helped her decide what to do next – a master’s degree in marine science at Auckland University’s Leigh Marine Laboratory.